evanjd/python-logi-circle/README.md

   - Removed `is_streaming` property as I've discovered this is not a binary sensor for 2nd gen cameras.
 Replaced with `streaming_mode`.
   - `set_streaming_mode` now accepts a string instead a boolean.
   - Added `model_name` property.
+- 0.1.3
+  - Renamed `model_name` to `model_type` to better reflect what the property reports.
+  - Added rudimentary feature detection, exposed via `supported_features` and `supports_feature` methods and derived from model type.

 ## Meta